rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 Notable, I developed a simple thermodynamic stability model in order to estimate the heat rejection ability of the engine heads.

 My team regularly met to discuss theoretical and fundamental problems, whereupon I verified or refuted our hypothesis by analyzing and visualizing the data.

+## Test Engineering

+I often planned, conducted, and reported results of tests.
+A few tests I was involved include:
+- Carburetor Tuning & Air/Fuel Ratio Optimizing
+- Enging Timing Optimizing
+- Altitude Performance
+- Vibration Dampening Puck Performance
+- Oil System Sizing
+- Tribology of Wear Components
+- Airframe Rigidity

+Many of these tests resulted in design changes for the sake of optimal performance or manufacturability.
+Many tests also required custom tooling and equipment to be developed.

+Altitude testing, for example, required the quick development of a PID-controlled/pressure-feedback roots blower in order to pressurize the inlet air to a given altitude.

 ## Development Engineering